RedCrested/Video-Call-for-OpenSource-SocialNetwork/README.md

-# Video Call on Messages
+# Video Call on message chat for OpenSource-SocialNetwork

 This component adds a button to send a video call invitation on the Message system.
 The meeting is provided by Jitsi Meet, a fully encrypted, 100% open source video conferencing solution that you can use all day, every day, for free — with no account needed.There is no requirement to install another app and/or plugin.